Cooking

 Show that you know first aid for and how to prevent injuries or

-illnesses that could occur while preparing meals and eating, including
+illnesses that could occur while preparing meals and eating,

 c.

-Describe how meat, fish, chicken, eggs, dairy products, and fresh
+Describe how meat, fish, chicken, eggs, dairy products, and

-cooking.
-Explain how to prevent cross-contamination.
+prepared for cooking.
+Explain how to prevent

 d.

-Discuss with your counselor food allergies, food intolerance, and
+Discuss with your counselor food allergies, food intolerance,

-prepares food needs to be aware of these concerns.
+handles or prepares food needs to be aware of these concerns.

 e.

-Discuss with your counselor why reading food labels is important.
+Discuss with your counselor why reading food labels is

-milk, eggs, wheat, soy, and shellfish.
+peanuts, tree nuts, milk, eggs, wheat, soy, and shellfish.

 2.